arbazkhan45/PerosonalVU/README.md

 # PerosonalVU
 # Build by Arbaz Khan
-It is a simple AI that performs task byy listening from the user Functions are in the help section in the software
+It is a simple AI that performs task by listening from the user Functions are in the help section in the software